Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation and Problems with Solutions

 Alocasia reginula Problems

 Alocasia reginula (Alocasia Black Velvet) problems include leaf spots, drooping leaves, dropping leaves, loss of leaf color, plant death, yellowing leaves, pests and diseases.
-Continue reading for more on these problems and how to fix them.
+Keep reading for more on these problems and how to fix them.

 Leaves losing color and dying

-Position the Alocasia Black Velvet in a brighter spot and ensure it receives medium to bright, indirect light away from direct sunlight or instal a grow light if the natural light is inadequate.
+The reason why the leaves in Alocasia reginula are losing color and dying is too little or too much light.
+Position the plant in a brighter spot and ensure it receives medium to bright indirect light or instal a grow light if the natural light is inadequate.

 Brown leaf edges